 Aetna Life Insurance Company (referred to as Aetna) is pleased to provide you with this Booklet.
 Read this Booklet carefully.
 The plan described in this Booklet is a benefit plan of the Employer.
-These benefits are not insured with Aetna but will be paid from the Employer's funds.
-Aetna will provide certain administrative services under the plan as outlined in the Administrative Services Agreement between Aetna and the Customer.
+These benefits are not insured with Aetna or any of its affiliates, but will be paid from the Employer's funds.
+Aetna and its HMO affiliates will provide certain administrative services under the plan as outlined in the Administrative Services Agreement between Aetna and the Customer.